bitcoin/bitcoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/syscoind`
-Configuration file:  `/etc/syscoin/syscoin.conf`
+Configuration file:  `/etc/syscoincore/syscoin.conf`
 Data directory:      `/var/lib/syscoind`
 PID file:            `/var/run/syscoind/syscoind.pid` (OpenRC and Upstart) or `/var/lib/syscoind/syscoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/syscoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the syscoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the syscoin user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the syscoincore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the syscoincore user and group.
 Access to syscoin-cli and other syscoind rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/syscoind`
-Configuration file:  `~/Library/Application Support/Syscoin/syscoin.conf`
+Configuration file:  `~/Library/Application Support/SyscoinCore/syscoin.conf`
-Data directory:      `~/Library/Application Support/Syscoin`
+Data directory:      `~/Library/Application Support/SyscoinCore`
-Lock file:           `~/Library/Application Support/Syscoin/.lock`
+Lock file:           `~/Library/Application Support/SyscoinCore/.lock`

 4. Installing Service Configuration
 -----------------------------------